pascal111-fra/examples/README.md

 Example 3.rar: is just small simulation for representing the action of shuffling some cards and picking the most above card.
 The inappropriate feature here is the usage of enumerated data type as a data not as a data type.

+Example 4.rar: is simulating by code the drinking action and pouring.
+We use veriables and increasing and decreasing their values and also by using "delaying" to simulate these actions, drinking and pouring.
+You need "TPlaySound" component to run this project https://wiki.freepascal.org/TPlaySound